FatehAK/memrise/README.md

 # Memrise
- This is a browser based card matching game written in vanilla Javascript.
+ Memrise is a browser based card matching game written in vanilla Javascript.
 Have a good time building your memory and don't forget to have fun :)

  You can play the game at - https://memrise.netlify.com